Speeding the intelligence analysis peer review process through process automation

 - Peer review assignment and scheduling: Develop a mechanism for assigning intelligence reports to peer reviewers based on their expertise and workload.
 Implement a scheduling system that ensures timely and efficient review cycles, considering the required turnaround time for each report.

 - Reviewer feedback and ratings: Enable the reviewers to provide feedback, comments, and ratings on the reports they review.
 Develop a standardized template or form that guides the reviewers in capturing their observations, suggestions, and any necessary corrections.
 Consider incorporating a rating system that quantifies the quality and relevance of the reports.

 - Aggregate and analyze reviewer feedback: Analyze the feedback and ratings provided by the reviewers to identify common patterns, areas of improvement, or potential issues in the reports.
-Utilize data analytics techniques to gain insights from the aggregated reviewer feedback, such as identifying recurring strengths or weaknesses in the analysis.
+Use data analytics techniques to gain insights from the aggregated reviewer feedback, such as identifying recurring strengths or weaknesses in the analysis.